kirandash/react/react-ecosystem/readme.md

 1. Create reducer in reducers.js file.
 2. Add it to list of reducers in store.js file.
 3. Call loadTodos thunk in TodoList.js file.

+### 5.8 Refactoring the todos reducer to show todos from API response
+1. Update the todos in state with data from API.